The Nicholson 32 Mk10 Sailboat

 Specs & Key Performance Indicators

-The Nicholson 32 Mk10 was designed by the British naval architect Charles A. Nicholson.
+The Nicholson 32 Mk10 was designed by the British naval architect Charles A. Nicholson and built by Camper & Nicholson, a historic shipbuilding firm located in Gosport, Hampshire, England.
 This model is part of the Nicholson 32 series which began production in the early 1960s.

 A Nicholson 32 Mk 10 sailing at hull-speed in the Mediterranean'Jalingo II', a Nicholson 32 Mk 10 beating to windward, helmed by an Aries windvane self-steering unit.

-Published Specifications for the Nicholson 32 Mk10
+Published Specification for the Nicholson 32 Mk10

 Underwater Configuration: Fin keel & keel-hung rudder